 - It's recommended that a face mask is worn when physical distancing of 1.5m cannot be maintained from other people.

-- Sharing food (for example, celebration cakes) is not recommended.
-Where this occurs, individual portions should be encouraged alongside strict hand hygiene.
+- Sharing of food should be avoided if possible but is not currently restricted.
+Where food-sharing occurs, individual portions should be encouraged alongside strict hand hygiene before and after eating.

 Create COVIDSafe spaces: key actions for ECEC services